lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredential.png)

-6. And the following view is presented with the LACChain ID Credential information as "Claims": **Id, givenName, familyName, and email**.
+6. And the following LACChain ID Credential information is presented as `Claims`: **Id, givenName, familyName, and email**.

-- The **Id** is the user DID, as seen in this example the DID value is:
+- The **Id** is the (patient/individual) wallet user decentralized identifier [DID](https://w3c.github.io/did-core), as seen in this example the DID value is:
 `did:lac1:1iT5kyRRuZHYjW1HJfGyNgGbCcZqhuDJLco5N4PemXBjkFSzkgP3YdLRd5BHHGT7LccZ`

-- This DID value must be shared with your Health organization to issue and deliver the health credentials to the user wallet.
+- This DID value must be shared with your Health organization to issue and deliver the health credentials to this user wallet.

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialDID.png)